neo4j-partners/hands-on-lab-neo4j-and-azure/Lab 4 - Exploration/README.md

 # Lab 3 - Importing Data

-In this lab, we're going to take data from an S3 bucket and import it into Neo4j.
+In this lab, we're going to take data from an Azure Blob Storage and import it into Neo4j.
 There are a few different ways to do this.
 Let's import data from SEC EDGAR Form 13 filings into a Neo4j database using the data importer tool within the Neo4j Aura console.

 ## Introduction